 The state shall reimburse counties for all locally administered state public and environmental health programs.
-CCI opposes any local public and environmental health mandates without adequate funding.
+CCI opposes any local public and environmental health mandates without adequate state funding.
 CCI opposes shifting responsibility and liability from the private sector or other levels of government to county government.
 CCI advocates for a stable, long-term state funding source for statewide poison control information services.

-SENIOR SERVICES AND ADULT PROTECTION
+ADULT SERVICES AND PROTECTION